|Sega Rally Championship|

 The Saturn version was converted by Sega of Japan's CS Team, under guidance from Sega AM3.
 The differences in architecture mean the game was almost completely remade for Saturn hardwareThere are minor differences between regions - generally the US version has fewer graphical details than its Japanese and European counterparts, and its replay mode has fewer camera angles.
 All versions are compatible with the Arcade Racer Joystick.

 1996 saw the release of Sega Rally Championship Plus in Japan.
 Plus is very much the same game and the standard Saturn Japanese release, but adds XBAND support and is tuned to work with the 3D Control Pad.
 For the latter reason alone it is generally considered to be the most definitive Sega Rally for the console.

 In the United States an enhanced Sega Saturn version of the game was released under the title of Sega Rally Championship Plus: NetLink Edition.
 This is similar to Sega Rally Championship Plus, though swaps XBAND support for Sega NetLink support.
-It does not, however, feature 3D Control Pad support, so now that the NetLink service is deceased, is no different to the standard Saturn port.
+It does support 3D Control Pad and has a number of bug fixes.
+The online part will still work if you have a analog phone line.

 1997 saw a PC release of Sega Rally, appropriately titled Sega Rally Championship PC.
 This version shares the same feature set as the Saturn version although sports superior graphics and network play.